caciulla/caciulla.github.io/_posts/2022-09-08-amaro-project.markdown

 ## Portfolio - Amaro Project

-For this project I created a website that displays training material I created for a restaurant in Austin, Texas.
+This project is a website that displays training material I created for a restaurant in Austin, Texas.

 I originally wrote this crash course as an oral presentation to help better familiarize the staff with our beverage program.
+I constructed the website out of the notes and handouts the accompanied the presentation.

 The class was a big success, leading to a 10% increase in amaro sales within a week.

 This site was written locally on VS code using a hugo theme, similar to the RC Fabricación project.
-The photos are open source, stock images from unplash and pexels.
+The photos are open source, stock images from unsplash and pexels.

 Also, in this project I learned how to write the JSON from sratch rather than relying on the example site from the hugo theme.
 I found that rewarding.
 I also learned how to better utlize the GitHub desktop.